-If you read last Friday’s article, you’ll know that I recently visited the picturesque city of Bath.
+I recently had the pleasure of visiting the historic city of Bath, England.
 I expected to learn all about the Roman baths, I expected to see some stunning Georgian architecture… what I did not expect to do was eat one of the most amazing meals of my life at Acorn Restaurant, Bath.
 The UK’s first vegan restaurant to be recognised by the Michelin Guide 2019.

-In Bath, and to my delight, we found the perfect place to cater to my awkwardness and the food was just so impeccable that I felt like it warranted its own post all to itself!
+As a gluten-free vegan, going out to eat isn’t always easy.
+I would normally have to call the restaurants in advance to warn them, or pick somewhere that can cater to my requirements.
+This is easy to navigate whilst in London, but not so much when travelling.
+In Bath, and to my delight, we found the perfect place to cater to my awkwardness and the food was just so impeccable that I felt like it warranted a full review.

 Acorn Restaurant Bath